posted byShotaro Nabeya19/04/2021

-Communal water bowls in public environments such as restaurants, beaches, dog parks etc. can easily become contaminated though different methods.
+Communal water bowls in public environments such as restaurants, beaches, dog parks, etc. can easily become contaminated through different methods.

 The most important fact to understand is that, you never know how often these communal bowls are cleaned, or how often the water is switched out.

 There can be environmental items such as leaves that hold bacteria and parasites that may fall into the water and contaminate it.